rfellmann/mdca-unsanctioned-apps-tools/README.md

 - `Get-SanctionedMDCAApps.ps1` exports unsanctioned app/domain results in an Excel-friendly format.
 - `Get-MDCACookies.ps1` opens `security.microsoft.com`, extracts the required session cookies from that controlled browser session, and provides separate copy buttons for `sccauth` and `XSRF-TOKEN`.
+- Scripts are custom built - no support from Microsoft.

 ## Before Running